limitlessHDev/limitlessHDev/README.md

 - 👋 Hi, I’m @limitlessHDev
 - 👀 I’m interested in software that helps people learn, understand, and make choices
 - 💞️ I’m working on personal projects right now
-- 📫 How to reach me: limitlesshorizons@gmail.com
+- 📫 How to reach me: limitlesshorizons.ai
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: Saw the Grateful Dead many times back in the day